Application Operations¶

 d.start_activity(action="*", category="*", component="*", extras={"boolean": False, "int": 1, "string": "abc", "float": 1.123}, flags=FLAG_ACTIVITY_NEW_TASK|FLAG_ACTIVITY_CLEAR_TASK, data="*", debug=False)

-Now, taking the return value of the Get last activities interface as an example, you can directly replay the last system Activity with the following code.
+Now, using the “get recent activities” API as an example, you can replay the last system Activity directly with:

 activity = d.get_last_activities(count=5)[-1]